North China University of Water Resources and Electric Power

-The North China University of Water Resources and Electric Power (NCWU; 华北水利水电大学) is a public university in Zhengzhou, Henan, China.
-The university is founded in 1951 and now co-funded by the Ministry of Water Resources and the Henan Provincial People's Government.
+The North China University of Water Resources and Electric Power (NCWU; 华北水利水电大学) is a provincial public university in Zhengzhou, Henan, China.
+The university is affiliated with the Province of Henan, and co-sponsored by the provincial government and the Ministry of Water Resources.

-NCWU is a full-time public university specializing in the field of water resources and hydropower, with engineering as a key program.
-Multidisciplinary subjects are developing constantly and in coordination with one another, including science, agriculture, economics, management, art, and law.

-NCWU is ranked as “excellent” in the Evaluation on Undergraduate Teaching Level conducted by the Ministry of Education.
-It is also the backbone university enjoying priority support from Henan Province.
-NCWU mainly recruits full-time undergraduate and graduate students together with a small number of three-year diploma students.

 History

 NCWU was founded in 1951 in Beijing as the Water Conservancy School of the Ministry of Water Resources of the Central People's Government.
 In 1954, it was renamed the Beijing Water Conservancy School of the Ministry of Water Resources.
 In 1958, the Beijing Hydropower School and the Beijing Hydropower Correspondence College were merged to form the Beijing Water Conservancy and Hydropower College.
 In 1969, the university moved to Yuecheng Reservoir, Cixian County, Hebei Province.
 In 1971, the university was renamed Hebei Water Conservancy and Hydropower College.
 In 1977, the university was relocated to Bengbu, Hebei, and in 1978 was renamed as the North China Institute of Water Resources and Hydropower.
 In 1990, the university was moved for a third time to its current location in Zhengzhou, Henan.
 In 2000, the whole system was transferred to Henan Province by the Ministry of Water Resources.
 In 2009, the Ministry of Water Resources and the Henan Provincial Government signed a strategic agreement to jointly build the North China Institute of Water Resources and Hydropower.
 In 2013, it was renamed the North China University of Water Resources and Hydropower.